Here’s a look at concussions in the National Football League. A concussion is a type of traumatic brain injury caused by a blow to the head.

 2015 - 275

-1994 - NFL Commissioner Paul Tagliabue creates the Mild Traumatic Brain Injury Committee.
+1994 - In response to a series of player retirements due to head injuries, including the retirement of Chicago Bears fullback Merril Hoge due to repeated concussions, NFL Commissioner Paul Tagliabue creates the Mild Traumatic Brain Injury Committee.
 Dr. Elliot Pellman is named chairman despite not having experience with brain injuries.

-2002 - Dr. Bennet Omalu, a forensic pathologist and co-founder of the Brain Injury Research Institute, identifies chronic traumatic encephalopathy (CTE) in the brain of former Pittsburgh Steelers’ center Mike Webster, 50, who committed suicide.
+2002 - Dr. Bennet Omalu, a forensic pathologist and co-founder of the Brain Injury Research Institute, identifies CTE in the brain of former Pittsburgh Steelers’ center Mike Webster, 50, who died by suicide.
 Omalu is the first to identify CTE in American football players.

 January 2005 - The NFL’s Mild Traumatic Brain Injury Committee finds that returning to play after sustaining a concussion “does not involve significant risk of a second injury either in the same game or during the season.”

 2005 and 2006 - Dr. Omalu identifies CTE in the brains of former Pittsburgh Steelers players Terry Long and Andre Waters.
-Both had committed suicide.
+Both died by suicide.

 February 2007 - Dr. Pellman steps down as chairman of the Mild Traumatic Brain Injury Committee but remains a member.

 August 14, 2007 - The NFL formalizes new concussion guidelines which include a telephone hotline to report when a player is being forced to play contrary to medical advice.

 October 28, 2009 - Part I of the House Judiciary Committee hearing on Legal Issues Relating to Football Head Injuries.
 NFL Commissioner Roger Goodell defends the League’s policy regarding concussions.